jatkin-wasti/what_is_DevOps/README.md

 - On prem stands for 'On premises', meaning that the computers on the premises are used to store the data or applications.
 - This can lead to more secure, but also makes it more expensive in licensing and maintainence costs.
 - This method may be favoured in highly regulated fields where there are extra privacy concerns that make the additional costs seem worth it.
-- Hybrid refers to
+- Hybrid refers to the use of both private and public cloud infrastructures.
+- This may include dynamic resource allocation and migration among clouds.
+- It can also be used to provide fallback capacity, snapshots of virtual machines can be stored in the cloud and run remotely in the case of a catastrophic failure in one of the companies data centres.
-- Public cloud
+- Public cloud refers to computing services offered by third party providers over public internet.
+- An example of such a service is AWS.

 ## What is SAAS?

 ### When should we use SAAS and why?